-In the second half of 2020, we initiated a phase 2 clinical study of istaroxime for the acute treatment of early cardiogenic shock due to heart failure to evaluate the potential of istaroxime to improve blood pressure in these severely ill patients.
+In the fourth quarter of 2020, we initiated a phase 2 global clinical study of istaroxime for the acute treatment of early cardiogenic shock due to heart failure to evaluate the potential of istaroxime to improve systolic blood pressure and cardiac function in these severely ill patients.
 The study also will evaluate the safety and tolerability profile of istaroxime in this population.
-We expect data to be available in the fourth quarter of 2021.
-The current global COVID-19 pandemic continues to have disruptive effects on hospital resources, including intensive care units, where this study is being conducted.
-The availability of services and professional staff have contributed to delays in our trial execution activities and we anticipate that we may have continuing delays that could affect our clinical timelines and milestones.
+We expect to report trial data in the first quarter of 2022; however, this trial has experienced enrollment and other delays as a result of the global COVID-19 pandemic, and we may experience additional delays which may impact our timelines.
+The COVID-19 pandemic has had, and continues to have, disruptive effects on hospital resources (including in intensive care units) where this study is being conducted.
+The COVID-19 pandemic has impacted the severity of illness of patients presenting with early cardiogenic shock and/or conditions that could lead to early cardiogenic shock.
+In addition, the geographic mix of patients can impact the outcome of a clinical trial, and with the global spread of COVID-19 occurring in waves, the mix of patients across countries has fluctuated.
+How these dynamics could potentially impact both timelines and outcomes is unknown.